christian-arthur/ai-policy-advisor/README.md

 `ai_policy_advisor` innovates by...
 1. Integrating LLM intelligence and reasoning directly into the epidemiologist's workflow, versus copy and pasting into a separate chat window
-2. Employing prompt engineering to improve the quality of the AI interpretation and recommendation.
+2. Running completely locally for data privacy and security, a key feature requested by epidemiologists
-3. Posting the AI's response to a document, for easy reading and sharing
+3. Employing prompt engineering to improve the quality of the AI interpretation and recommendation.
-4. Running completely locally for data privacy and security, using Ollama
+4. Posting the AI's response to a document, for easy reading and sharing

 The tool provides an automated, fast, and cost-effective first pass at interpreting data and informing policymaking.
 It's designed to enhance existing decision-making processes, not replace human expertise.